sammyd/iOS8-day-by-day-book/manuscript/10-playgrounds.md

 You'll notice that there are two projects within this repo - one for iOS, one for OSX.

-> __Note__: At the time of publication, not all the features are available for
+W> __Note__: At the time of publication, not all the features are available for W> iOS Xcode 6.2β3.
-> iOS (beta 4 of Xcode 6).
 Therefore, the OSX playground is provided for reference.
-> The code is very similar - with like-for-like exchanges where possible.
-The code
-> snippets in this article will refer to the iOS version.
+W> The code is very similar - with like-for-like exchanges where possible.
+The code W> snippets in this article will refer to the iOS version.

 The aim of the playground project is to create a view which can draw a cycloid.
 A cycloid is the name of the curve which is traced by a point on the edge of a wheel as it rotates.
 This development process is very representative of what you could use a playground for.
-You can read more about cyloids on [Wikipedia](http://en.wikipedia.org/wiki/Cycloid), and the following image (also from Wikipedia) gives you an idea of what you're going to try and create:
+You can read more about cycloids on [Wikipedia](http://en.wikipedia.org/wiki/Cycloid), and the following image (also from Wikipedia) gives you an idea of what you're going to try and create: